Another Century's Episode

 is a 2005 third-person shooter video game published by Banpresto in Japan for the PlayStation 2.
 The player controls a mech from one of nine different anime robot franchises to destroy opposing forces before they steal a prized energy source for devious purposes.
 The game is divided into several different missions, where players use their mech and arsenal of weapons to fulfill mission objectives, ranging from destroying enemy machines to protecting a specific target.

 Banpresto enlisted the help of FromSoftware, a Japanese developer known for its Armored Core series, to assist in the game's production.
 As Banpresto held the exclusive video game rights to several popular robot series, it envisioned the idea of a large crossover similar to Konami's Zone of the Enders games.
-It was designed by Yui Tanimura, who later directed Dark Souls II and co-directed Dark Souls III, and incorporated music performed by songstress Hitomi Shimatani.
+It was designed by Yui Tanimura, who later directed Dark Souls II and co-directed Dark Souls III and Elden Ring, and incorporated music performed by singer Hitomi Shimatani.

 Another Century's Episode was released to strong sales, and was one of the year's top-selling video games in Japan.
 Critics favorably compared its gameplay to Zone of the Enders, and enjoyed its wide selection of mechs and mission objectives.
-The game's success lead many of the series represented, such as Metal Armor Dragonar, to see a renewal in popularity.
+The game's success led many of the series represented, such as Metal Armor Dragonar, to see a renewal in popularity.
 It spawned a new franchise that includes soundtrack albums, merchandise, and four sequels.

 Gameplay

 Another Century's Episode is a third-person shooter game.
 Players pilot a mecha from one of nine different anime series, each posing their own unique weapon loadouts and attack styles.
-Represented series include Aura Battler Dunbine, Mobile Suit Zeta Gundam, Brain Powered, and Blue Comet SPT Layzner, in addition to mechas from other FromSoftware and Banpresto franchises like Armored Core and Super Robot Wars.
+Represented series include Aura Battler Dunbine, Mobile Suit Zeta Gundam, Brain Powered, and Blue Comet SPT Layzner.
 Its gameplay has been compared to the Zone of the Enders series; players fly their mecha around a large cubic environment and must complete a variety of mission objectives, each increasing in difficulty as they progress through the game.
 Objectives range from destroying formations of enemy mechas, to protecting a specific building from opposing forces, to clearing out a path of mines for a space shuttle.

 Mechas can boost, or "dash", themselves forward.
 By dashing, players can avoid being hit by obstacles or enemy projectiles, however doing so drains the dash gauge and must recharge before it can be used again.
 Mechas can carry five different weapons or abilities, such as machine guns and other firearms.
 Most weapons need to recharge after every use, although some have limited ammunition and cannot be used once they are depleted.
 By firing the weapon close to a nearby enemy, players can perform a melee attack, which can be used to perform long chain reactions.